mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 The above result also leads to a new theorem about deep learning: *text embeddings computed using low-memory LSTMs can do at least as well as BonG representations on downstream classification tasks*.
 At first glance this result may seem uninteresting: surely it's no surprise that the field's latest and greatest method is at least as powerful as its oldest?
 But in practice, most papers on LSTM-based text embeddings make it a point to compare to performance of BonG baseline, and *often are unable to improve upon that baseline*!
 Thus empirically this new theorem had not been clear at all!
+(One reason could be that our theory requires the random embeddings to be somewhat higher dimensional than the LSTM work had considered.)

 The new theorem follows from considering an LSTM that uses random vectors as word embeddings and computes the DisC embedding in one pass over the text.
 (For details see our appendix.)